Senn-01/voice-inbox-app/cursor_docs/currentTask.md

 - Basic HTMX + Alpine.js web interface
 - Docker configuration for deployment
 - Tests with pytest
-- Successfully deployed to Fly.io at https://voice-inbox-api.fly.dev/ (older version)
+- Successfully deployed to Fly.io at https://voice-inbox-api.fly.dev/

 iOS app has been fully structured with:
 - Basic SwiftUI interface with recording button